aniray2908/satellite-esg-risk-engine/README.md

 ## Overview

-This repository documents the development of a satellite-derived environmental exposure scoring system focused on mining assets.
+This repository documents the end-to-end development of a satellite-derived environmental exposure scoring system focused on mining assets.

 The framework: